hackerbay/interview/software-full-stack.md

 **Round 2: React**
  - Please head over to https://github.com/oneuptime/oneuptime/issues
  - Please assign yourself _2 issues_ that you could work on.
 Please select anything that's labeled "good first issue".
 If you cannot find issues on GitHub.
 Please ping @simlarsen on Slack!
  - Please make sure these issues are react related and do not ask you to write frontend code.
-If you're not able to find an issue that you can work on, please email us at interviews@hackerbay.io
  - Follow the exact same steps that you've done for the Backend Round (Round 1)

 **Round 3:** A call with the CEO.
 Please keep 1 hour free for this call.